killbill/killbill-integration-tests/docker/README.md

 Install and run the KillBill containers
 ---------------------------------------

-Use docker-compose to start the containers using the docker-compose.yml manifest.
+Use docker-compose to start the containers using the `docker-compose.yml` manifest

 ```
 $ docker-compose -f docker/docker-compose.yml up -d
 ```

-This downloads and starts the docker containers in the background.
-Once the containers have started run
+The docker images will download and the containers will start in the background.
+Once the containers have started, view the logs

 ```
 $ docker-compose -f docker/docker-compose.yml logs